jampp/sharedbuffers/README.rst

 That is, mappings that, when fed with multiple values for a key, will return a list of values for that key rather than a single key.
 Their in-memory representation is identical, but their querying API returns all matching values rather than the first one, so multi-maps and simple mappings are binary compatible.

+Multi-maps with string keys can also be approximate, meaning the original keys will be discarded and the mapping will only work with hashes, making the map much faster and more compact, at the expense of some inaccuracy where the returned values could have extra values corresponding to other keys whose hash collide with the one being requested.